Cercozoa: External evolution

-Originally, Cercozoa contained both Filosa and Endomyxa, according to phylogenetic analyses using ribosomal RNA and tubulin.
-These analyses also confirmed Cercozoa as the sister group of Retaria within the supergroup Rhizaria.

-However, the monophyly of the group was still uncertain.
-Posterior multigene phylogenetic analyses consistently found Cercozoa to be paraphyletic, because Endomyxa clustered next to Retaria instead of Filosa.
-Because of this, Endomyxa was excluded from Cercozoa, which became a synonym of Filosa.

-More recent phylogenomic analyses with better sampling recovered a sister relationship between Filosa (=Cercozoa) and Endomyxa once again, although the modern classification of eukaryotes retains Endomyxa, Cercozoa and Retaria as separate phyla within Rhizaria.
+Recent phylogenomic analyses with better sampling recovered a sister relationship between Filosa (=Cercozoa) and Endomyxa once again.

 Internal evolution

-The phylum Cercozoa previously contained both Filosa and Endomyxa, but in the latest classifications Endomyxa has been excluded, and Cercozoa is now synonymous with Filosa.
-It is composed of two subphyla: Monadofilosa and Reticulofilosa.
+It is composed of two subphyla: Filosa and Endomyxa.
 According to multigene phylogenetic analyses, Monadofilosa is a robust clade, in which the deepest branching group is Metromonadea, followed by Helkesea as the second group (together forming the paraphyletic Eoglissa) before the divergence of the clade Ventrifilosa (Imbricatea, Sarcomonadea and Thecofilosea).
 On the other hand, Reticulofilosa is probably paraphyletic, with Granofilosea diverging earlier than Chlorarachnea, which makes Chlorarachnea the sister group of Monadofilosa.

 A more recent phylogenomic analysis recovered both Monadofilosa and Reticulofilosa as monophyletic within the clade Filosa.

 In addition to the known Granofilosea, Chlorarachnea and Monadofilosa, a variety of clades inside Cercozoa have been discovered in other analyses and have slowly been described and named, such as Tremulida (previously known as Novel Clade 11) and Aquavolonida (Novel Clade 10), although their specific positions among the two main cercozoan subphyla have yet to be refined.
 These two orders have been classified as the class Skiomonadea, within Reticulofilosa.

-Classification

-The classification of Cercozoa was revised in 2018: